memes/f5-bootstrap-gcp-project/README.md

-# Terraform bootstrap
+# F5 project bootstrap

-This repo is used to prepare existing F5 GCP projects for Terraform automation.
-During execution the script will create these resources:
+This repo is used to prepare existing F5 GCP projects for Terraform and Ansible automation.
+During execution, Terraform will bootstrap the project to create these resources:

 1. Terraform GCS bucket for remote state
 1. Enables Compute Engine and IAP APIs by default
+1. Enables OS Login for GCE instances at the project level
 1. A service account to use for Terraform automation
    - with storage admin rights on Terraform state bucket
-   - with an extendible set of roles at project
+   - with an extendible set of roles at project level
    - with optional impersonation enabled for AD group(s)
+1. A service account to use for Ansible automation
+   - with an extendible set of roles at project level
+   - with optional impersonation enabled for AD group(s)
+1. Initialises Secret Manager and stores the JSON credential files for Terraform and Ansible service accounts

 ## Usage

 This repo uses file based environment configurations in preference to Terraform workspaces.
 Per-environment configurations are stored in `env/ENV/name.{config,tfvars}`, where ENV and name represents the GCP project enviornment to manage.

 ### To make a change to an **existing** project

 To make changes to an existing project to add additional impersonation groups, or to enable other GCP APIs

-1. Branch the repo
+1. Fork the repo
 1. Edit the relevant environment `tfvars` file
 1. Execute standard Terraform process